planttheidea/crio/API.md

     * Set value at index of *keys*, or if an array sets deeply nested object (will create if does not exist)
     * Returns new crio array with values post-set
 * thaw *returns CrioArray*
-    * Recursively thaw array deeply
+    * Recursively thaws array deeply
 * toObject *returns CrioObject*
     * Converts crio array to crio object of {index: value} structure
 * toJS *returns array*